Property Sourcing Agents and Their Deposits: A Quick Guide

-Working with property sourcing agents is a great way to grow your portfolio quickly but, of course, you have to pay for their services.
-Today we look at the kind of deposits you might have to put down to secure a given deal; how much they are, at what stage in the process you might be expected to pay and at how secure they generally are across the industry.
+Working with property sourcing agents is a great way to grow your portfolio quickly but you have to pay for their services.
+Today we look at the kind of deposits will need to put down to secure a deal, at what stage in the process you might be expected to pay and at how secure they generally are across the industry.

 A property sourcing agent is someone who makes a living putting together property deals, which they then sell to property investors.
 The role of a property sourcer is to act as a middleman between the buyer and the seller, smoothing the deal out, making it better for both parties.

 Every property sourcing agent or sourcing company will have their own contracts; their own unique terms and conditions.

 But, there are some industry standards and guidelines.
 And, if you understand those, then you will be better placed when it comes to working out whether or not a specific property sourcing agent is going to be a good fit for you and your business.